mmontone/Cuis-Website/Documentation/UnicodeNotes.md

 ### Note about this file

-Some characters might appear wrongly in this UnicodeNotes.md file.
+Some characters might appear wrongly in this UnicodeNotes file.
 It is recommended to do the tests mentioned above in an recent Cuis image with the UTF8 code units and the constructed ISO8859 file.